 The 8-Day Intermediate Mountaineering course is an incredible opportunity to learn advanced alpine climbing topics in North Cascades.
-The focus of the course is climbing steep snow, ice, rock and mixed terrain, in addition to glacier travel.
+The focus of the course is climbing steep snow, rock and mixed terrain, in addition to glacier travel.
 The wilderness of the North Cascades provides the ideal training ground due to the variety of terrain that is available.
 The goal of this course is that graduating students should be able to climb non-technical glaciated mountains with short sections of moderately technical terrain safely.
-It also provides an excellent advanced preparation guided ascents of Liberty Ridge of Mount Rainier, the Matterhorn, Denali, Mount Vinson and Cho Oyu.
+It also provides excellent advanced preparation for guided ascents of the Kautz on Mount Rainier, the Matterhorn, Denali, Mount Vinson and Cho Oyu.
 Alpine Ascents believes the best training for mountaineering is accomplished with as much time in the field as possible, and all eight days are spent in the mountains.

 Complete a series of climbs designed to improve and increase existing mountaineering skills and knowledge.